Science Fiction Futures

 Falling with a broken parachute!
 What to do?
 Why, call the cleverest man in the world!

-And as for the author, he becomes the first 'Futures' author to have had two stories selected by us!
+And as for the author, he becomes the first 'Futures' author to have had two (now three) stories selected by us!

 Why not check out his novels Blood and Iron,